 Economic development is driven by energy.
 Throughout most of the world, development has been driven by energy sources derived from coal, oil and natural gas.
 As a result, a lot of damage to the natural environment has been recorded over years.
 This has spurred the interest into the use of alternative sources of energy.
 It is a common goal for every government to curb environmental destruction and ensure economic development that does not hinder the ability of future generations to prosper.

-Scientists and scholars have emphasized the need for adoption of clean energy resources.
 According to the Intergovernmental Panel on Climate Change (IPCC), the use of fossil fuels since 1850 has been increasing and dominating energy supply globally.
 This has led to increased carbon emissions to the atmosphere.
 “Emissions continue to grow and CO2 concentrations had increased to over 390 ppm, or 39% above preindustrial levels, by the end of 2010” The IPCC concluded that the global increase in average temperature is most likely attributed to the increase in greenhouse gases in the atmosphere.
 The move towards renewable energy is therefore the most important mitigation strategy for sustainable development.
 Further, the use of renewable sources of energy diversifies a country’s energy supply which results to rapid economic development.

 What Is Renewable Energy?